What Should I Expect in a Job Interview

 How to Evaluate an Offer

-Don’t accept the first number unless it meets your total-value criteria.
-Build a checklist evaluating: base salary, bonus and variable pay, benefits (health, pension, education), mobility support, career progression, and cultural fit.
-For expatriate roles, add relocation support, tax equalization, and repatriation planning.
+Don’t just accept the first number unless it meets your total-value criteria.
+Build a checklist evaluating: base salary, bonus & variable pay, benefits (health, pension, education), mobility support, career progression, cultural fit.
+For expatriate roles, add relocation support, tax equalisation, repatriation planning.

 Negotiation Tactics That Work

 Lead with evidence.
-Use comparable market data, your documented results, and the unique contributions you’ll bring.
-When proposing changes, present a clear rationale and a preferred counteroffer with a specific number or package.
-Be collaborative: ask what flexibility exists and where priorities sit for the hiring manager.
+Use comparable market data, your documented results and the unique contributions you will bring.
+When proposing changes, present a clear rationale and a preferred counter-offer with a specific number or package.
+Be collaborative: ask what flexibility exists and where priorities lie for the hiring manager.
 Keep the tone solution-oriented, not adversarial.

 When to Say No